shashtag/dev-test-jul-2023/ans1/readme.md

 ### Data Structures

-- trie (trie) - enters all the stings and stores them in form of a tree.
+- structure{trie root node and ingests} (trie) - enters all the stings and stores them in form of a tree.
+Keeps the count of number of ingests
 - map (dict) - stores the occurrence of a word.
-- integer (ingests) - stores the total number of ingests

 ### Input func